Sinner's Serenade

-Sinner's Serenade is the first album by the Finnish metal band Eternal Tears of Sorrow.
+Sinner's Serenade is the debut album by the Finnish metal band Eternal Tears of Sorrow.
 It was recorded and mixed in only five days – the three last songs from the Bard's Burial demo tape in just one day and the rest of the songs in four days.
 It was released by X-treme Records, a Gothenburg-based label.